pnsn/eqMap/README.md

 ##Requirements
 Bootstrap v3 is now required for the UI.
 The Bootstrap css must be loaded before main.css.
+A Google Maps Elevation Service API Key is required for the X-Section Plot.
+Esri-Leaflet is required for basemaps.